The Nanomaterials Science Master's Programme curriculum (120 EC) consists of four parts:

 - Dilemmas of the Scientist (0,5 EC)

-The course codes can be found in the course list of the Nanomaterials Science programme
+The course codes are in the course list of the Nanomaterials Science programme.

 The primary elective courses address the main themes of the master’s programme and interests of the research groups of the Debye Institute of Nanomaterials Science.
-Each research group has chosen one particular course that covers the concepts and ideas needed to perform and develop the research project in that area.
-As not every student will be interested in the themes covering the research of the Debye Institute, he or she can choose three (primary) courses out of a list of Debye courses meeting his/her interest.
-The student’s interest can move from pure chemistry to a mixture of physics and chemistry.
+Each research group has two courses that cover the concepts and ideas needed for a research project in that area.
+The third course will therefore be outside your research subject and broaden your knowledge of the nanoscience research field.

 Catalysis and chemical synthesis

-- Synthesis of Heterogeneous Catalysts and Related Materials
+- Synthesis of Heterogeneous Catalysts and Energy Materials (ICC/MCC)

 - Modelling and Simulation